 Today we are growing our programs and outreach in the community by leaps and bounds.
 2008-10 brought difficult economic times to New York.
 Met Council has been at the forefront of meeting the increased needs in our community and strengthening our services where they’re needed most.

 Together with a local non-profit, we launched three new kosher "free restaurants"; we headed up the emergency cash assistance arm of UJA-Federation’s Connect-to-Care, which brought unprecedented services to the Jewish community during a tough economy; and we broke ground on a major assisted-living residence for low-income seniors in Staten Island.
 In addition, we opened a stunning new residence, Park Lane at Sea View, which includes 104-units of studios, 1-bedroom and 2-bedroom apartments for low to moderate-income seniors in Staten Island.
 Construction on Council Towers V in the Bronx is underway and ground was broken for Council Towers VI in Queens.

 Through our MVP group for young professionals (MVP = Most Valuable Players), Met Council is recruiting New Yorkers in their 20s and 30s to support our mission of fighting poverty through volunteering, financial support and spreading the word.
 And through our Food for Life campaign, we are bringing together committed New Yorkers to help fight hunger in New York City.

-Today, Met Council serves over 100,000 clients on site and throughout our network of Jewish Community Councils in each of the City’s five boroughs.
+Today, Met Council serves over tens of thousands of clients on site and throughout our network of Jewish Community Councils in each of the City’s five boroughs.
 From affordable housing, capacity building initiatives, career services, crisis intervention, and family violence services, to health insurance enrollment assistance, home care programs, home services, immigrant services, and kosher food distribution, Met Council continues to be the voice of New York’s poor and working poor.